 The University of Dayton is made up of a community of scholars dedicated to transformative education.

 We believe in "building community."
 It's a distinctly Catholic, Marianist educational philosophy that gives our graduates a competitive edge.
 They are prepared to build strong learning communities based on compassion, justice and collaboration.
 Our graduates develop critical minds and compassionate hearts, honed by real-world experiences that are part of the curriculum, no matter what major they choose.

-We offer an array of undergraduate and graduate programs, including a Ph.D. in educational leadership and a doctor of physical therapy.
+At the School of Education and Health Sciences, we offer an array of undergraduate and graduate programs, including a Ph.D. in Educational Leadership and a Doctor of Physical Therapy.
 Teachers and administrators at public, private and Catholic schools may earn Master's degrees available online.
 Graduate degrees are also available in counseling and higher education as well as in health and sport sciences.

 We rank in the upper echelon of Catholic higher education for faculty productivity, externally funded research and prominence within national initiatives.
-We are accredited by the National Council for Accreditation of Teacher Education.
+We are accredited by the National Council for Accreditation of Teacher Education (NCATE).

 We also are part of an elite national network of colleges and universities dedicated to radically changing the way students are prepared to teach.
 The reform initiative, Teachers for a New Era (TNE) Learning Network, is supported by the Carnegie Corporation of New York and the Annenberg Foundation.
 It includes the premiere teacher preparation programs in the nation and focuses on disciplinary rigor, disciplinary studies and academically focused clinical experiences for pre-service teachers.

-Our teacher education students already perform at the head of the class on Praxis II, an examination for teacher licensure in Ohio.
-The passage rates for University of Dayton teacher candidates significantly surpass the national passage rates.
+- Teacher education students at UD perform at the head of the class on Praxis II, an examination for teacher licensure in Ohio.
+The passage rates for UD teacher candidates significantly surpass national passage rates.

 At the University of Dayton, we're dedicated to transformative education.